fikreab123/fikreab123/README.md

 - Applying **AI/ML techniques** to support risk evaluation and decision-making
 - Designing dashboards and APIs to make insights accessible for business use

-Currently, I’m an **AI Fellow with Break Through Tech AI (Cornell Tech)**, working with **Greenwood & Mayne (G&M)** on applying machine learning to evaluate innovation and private credit opportunities.
+Currently, I’m an **AI Fellow with Break Through Tech AI (Cornell Tech)**, working with **Chambers Capital** on applying machine learning to evaluate innovation and private credit opportunities.

 ---